-1. Koong Lin Loong - Chairman
+- 1. Andy Liew Hock Sim Chairman

-- 2. Chiam Soon Hock member - 3.
-Chui Mee Chuen member
+- 2. Hoong Yik Miin member

+- 3. Tang Yee Ling member

-The Independent Non-Executive Directors satisfied the test of independence under the ACE Market Listing Requirements ("ACE LR") of Bursa Malaysia Securities Berhad ("Bursa Securities") and also meets the requirements of the new Malaysian Code on Corporate Governance ("MCCG").
+The Audit Committee Members satisfied the test of independence under the ACE Market Listing Requirements ("ACE LR") of Bursa Malaysia Securities Berhad ("Bursa Securities") and also meets the requirements of the Malaysian Code on Corporate Governance ("MCCG").

-The Chairman of the AC, Mr. Koong Lin Loong is an Independent Non-Executive Director.
+The Chairman of the AC, Mr. Andy Liew Hock Sim is an Independent Non-Executive Director.
 In this respect, the Company complies with Rule 15.10 of the ACE LR of Bursa Securities.
-Furthermore, in compliance with Practice 8.1 of the MCCG, the Chairman of AC is not the Chairman of the Board.
+Furthermore, in compliance with Practice 9.1 of the MCCG, the Chairman of AC is not the Chairman of the Board.

-In addition, Mr. Koong Lin Loong and Ms. Chui Mee Chuen, being members of the Malaysian Institute of Accountants ("MIA"), fulfilled the requirement of Paragraph 15.09(1)(c) of the ACE LR of Bursa Securities.
+In addition, Mr. Andy Liew Hock Sim, being a member of the Malaysian Institute of Accountants ("MIA"), fulfilled the requirement of Paragraph 15.09(1)(c) of the ACE LR of Bursa Securities.

-The performance of the AC and each of its members were reviewed by the Board on 23 June 2020 and was satisfied that they are able to discharge their functions, duties and responsibilities in accordance with the Terms of Reference of the AC, thereby supporting the Board in ensuring appropriate corporate governance standards within the Group.
+The performance of the AC and each of its members was reviewed by the Board on 21 May 2021.
+The Board was satisfied that they are able to discharge their functions, duties and responsibilities in accordance with the Terms of Reference of the AC, thereby supporting the Board in ensuring appropriate corporate governance standards within the Group.